Skip to content

 Create a B2B order API called 'OrderB2B' that accepts orders from external partners.

-- 'Items' array where each item maps 'Name' to find products and 'QuantityOrdered' to item quantity
+- 'Items' array Item rows: 'Name' lookup Product, 'QuantityOrdered' item quantity

-The Kafka logic was created earlier, so we are ready to test.
+The Kafka logic was created earlier, so we are ready to test — see Section 6.

 Subscribe to sales message - Kafka Enterprise Application Integration